Old Maid Cat Lady is your home for all things "cat"!

 Winn Feline Foundation"Dedicated to the health and welfare of all cats," the Winn Feline Foundation sponsors health research for cats.
 Funding for feline health research lags far behind that for canine health.
 The Cat Fanciers' Association founded this organization in 1968 to promote the health and welfare of cats through projects that include funding research and education.
 They partner with 30+ institutions around the world and have awarded over $5.75 million in grants for studies related to cats' health.
 On the site you can learn more about them, apply for research grants, and donate to their general fund, endowment fund, or special campaigns devoted to specific projects.

 We're a small business, founded by a genuine old maid cat lady who loves her cats the same as if they were her children, just like you do yours.
 All products are shipped directly to you from our suppliers; we don't maintain any inventory.
 This eliminates double shipping, warehousing and staffing that would drive up costs, allowing us to price our items as reasonably as possible.
 When it comes to shipping, we charge you only what our suppliers charge us to ship the items to you.
-Those retailers who offer you "free" shipping are only raising their prices to cover the cost of shipping, and we'd rather be honest with you about it.
 If our suppliers include shipping in the prices of the items, we offer the same to you.
+We are committed to making our site accessible to all.
+If you have problems navigating our site, please contact us and we will meet with our site hosting company to fix the problem.
 We try to treat all our customers the way we'd like to be treated ourselves, and appreciate your taking the time to get to know us a little.
 If you'd like to know more, click on the "About Us" link in the menu.